 - Protection against arrest and detention in certain cases (Article 22): No person who is arrested shall be detained in custody without being informed of the grounds for such arrest.

 3. Right Against Exploitation (Article- 23 & 24)

-- Prohibition of traffic in human beings and forced labour.
+- Prohibition of traffic in human beings and forced labor.
 (Article 23)

-Traffic in human beings and the beggar and other similar forms of forced labour are prohibited.
+Traffic in human beings and the beggar and other similar forms of forced labor are prohibited.

 - Prohibition of employment of children in factories, etc. (Article 24)